h12w/run/README.md

 }
 ```

-A correct implementation of a runner should satisify the following conditions:
+Correct implementation of a runner should satisfy the following conditions:

 * blocks when the work is on going
 * returns when all work is done, an error occurred or context is cancelled